jetstream-cloud/js2docs/docs/faq/gpu.md

 The short answer is that you cannot use multiple GPUs on a single instance at this time.

 The longer answer is that this is a limitation of the NVIDIA GRID vGPU driver for our hypervisors.
-Basically, even with NVLINK present, the driver cannot gang multiple CPUs together into a single VM.
+Basically, even with NVLINK present, the driver cannot gang multiple GPUs together into a single VM.
 Recent updates indicate that we may be able to use multiple *fractional* vGPUs on an instance.
 Engineers are currently looking into this and we will update this FAQ and the documentation overall accordingly if there is a means to do this.

 ### CentOS 7 does not work with my GPU